juicygoose/nhost-next-template/README.md

 ## Next.js

-The Next.js app uses tailwindcss as a style provider and mantine for general purpose UI elements.
+The Next.js app uses mantine for general purpose UI elements.

 The connexion to nhost local dev is done by creating a `.env.local` in the `app` folder.